 Don’t let Big Sky’s big mountain reputation scare you away.
 The 5,800 acres of skiable terrain includes 870 acres of beginner terrain.
-Lone Wolf, Mr. K, Cinnabar and Deep South are some of the best beginner runs.
+For example, Lone Wolf, Mr. K, Cinnabar and Deep South are some of the best beginner runs.

-With ski programs and childcare to sleigh rides and zip lines Big Sky offers lots of fun for families.
+With ski programs and childcare to sleigh rides and zip lines, Big Sky offers lots of fun for families.

 While there’s plenty of beginner and intermediate terrain at Big Sky, it may be best known for the extreme Big Couloir.
 Don’t attempt this run without first reviewing safety precautions.